 If your appeal outcome decision upholds the sanction of suspension, new instructions for vacating your on-campus residence and departing campus will be sent to you in your appeal outcome letter or separately by the Office of the Dean of Students.

 Yes.
 You should continue to attend all of your classes and complete all assignments while waiting for resolution of your appeal request.
 (Exception: Students placed on interim suspension prior to the hearing remain on interim suspension and cannot attend class while waiting for resolution of an appeal request.)

-The following are helpful sources of information about the Lynchburg College appeal process:
+The following are helpful sources of information about the University of Lynchburg appeal process: